Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 On a related note, in \cite{gabbay:simcks} we noted that $\lambda$ has a dual construction, $\tall a_1\dots a_n.(t\ppa s)$, of \emph{pattern-matching} (i.e. it applies to points in the `pattern' $t$ and outputs the same points in the pattern $s$).
+Operational semantics taking pattern-matching as fundamental include for instance Jay's \emph{pattern calculus} \cite{jay:patc}, and there may be more to discover about what logics and calculi---other than the application to untyped $\lambda$-calculus contained in this paper---the structures in this paper can help develop.

-We suspect this might be the semantic analogue of Jay's \emph{pattern calculus} \cite{jay:patc}.
-More generally, $\indiapp$ and $\points_\Pi$ are not just for the $\lambda$-calculus; they are rich and interesting environments, combining computational and logical structures, and much more.
-We have used them as a bridge between lattice-theory and $\lambda$-calculus.
-We would go so far as to suggest that for some people this bridge might be just as interesting as the $\lambda$-calculus itself.
+The structures $\indiapp$ and $\points_\Pi$ are not just for the $\lambda$-calculus.
+Far from it: it is clear that they are rich and interesting environments, combining computational and logical structures.
+We have used them as a bridge between lattice-theory and $\lambda$-calculus, but we would go so far as to suggest that for some people this bridge might be just as interesting as the $\lambda$-calculus itself, and could be studied in its own right.